AntonioNoack/RemsEngine-Android/README.md

 # RemsEngine-Android
-This is a port of Rem's Engine to Android
+This is a try to port Rem's Engine to Android